 "One of the things our grandchildren will find quaintest about us is that we distinguish the digital from the real." - William Gibson

 The Metaverse will be a place that billions will use and spend majority of their time within and thus requires ethical considerations to the many technological layers compromising its infrastructure.
+Who is in control of the data?
 The current web is utterly broken -- the current model is riddled with holes and layers of ownership with choke points that allow for surveillance and exploitation at a massive scale.
 The plan to make the web great again is to decentralize everything and build a web of trust using P2P technology.
 Lets look at the current model and begin at the physical layer of the Internet; the undersea pipes that connect our world together.

 This graphic represents the collection points where data gets split between the original destination and the surveillance machine.
 We're already owned just by using the Internet.

 Never before has one side known so much about us and so very little known about them.
 Thanks to Snowden, we have seen the shape of what lies on the other side of the one way mirror.

 The size and value of this data will continue to grow exponentially as will our reliance on such technologies for the conveniences they bring.
 All of the world's data was generated in the past 12 months.